Expertise and Experience

 Anna trained and qualified at Beck Greener.
 She was the highest placed UK candidate (second of all candidates) in the European Patent Office examinations.
 She was also awarded the Strode Prize for the highest mark in her UK Patent Practice paper.

-Anna is again recommended as an IP Star by Managing Intellectual Property 2019.
-Anna has also been recommended in The Legal 500 UK.
+Anna is again recommended in The Legal 500 UK.
+Anna is also recommended as an IP Star by Managing Intellectual Property 2019.

 European Patent Attorney 2004